jimhigson/oboe.js/writing/main/5_Implementation.md

 style coded in, comparison to native somewhat takes C as the description of the operation of an idealised CPU rather than an abstract machine capable of executing on an actual CPU.

-(perhaps move to background, or hint at it, eg "although there are still some performance implications involved in a functional style, javascript may be used in a non-pure functional style") - with link to here

 The performance degradation, even with a self-hosted forEach, is due to the JIT’s inability to efficiently inline both the closures passed to